In our recent SME Survey we found that a majority of firms say their existing business bank can’t always support their borrowing needs

 This means that a majority of the SMEs we surveyed said they can’t always rely on their main business bank for vital support and guidance around cashflow or the funding of equipment, assets and property.

-That’s why we have focused on creating a bank based on real people building real relationships with advisers and businesses via a network of regional hubs.
+That’s why we have created a bank based on real people building real relationships with advisers and businesses via a network of regional hubs.
 This means that our Relationship Managers on the ground have a good understanding of local business circumstances.
 Beyond that, we have also recruited Specialist Sector Heads with experience of industry sectors that are not well served by the mainstream banks, such as Professional Practice and the Medical Sector.

 We’ve also invested in the latest technology, but that is designed to provide speed and efficiency to support our Relationship Managers, not to replace them.